nvim-neorg/neorg/docs/NFF-0.1-spec.md

   The carryover tag version can be used with "infecting" to achieve a nice result.

-- `$name name` - gives the next element with a detached modifier a custom name that can then be used to reference it in links if that next element has a detached modifier.
+- `#name name` - gives the next element with a detached modifier a custom name that can then be used to reference it in links if that next element has a detached modifier.

   Example:
   ```
-  $name mycustomname
+  #name mycustomname
-  $name anothername
+  #name anothername
   * My Heading

   You can reference the document [here](#mycustomname) and [here](#anothername).